tests-always-included/fid-promise/README.md

 ### `promise.always(callback)`

 Attach a callback to both the list of success and error callbacks.
 The callback should always be called when the promise is completed.
-Returns `promise`.
+Returns a new `FidPromise`.

 ### `FidPromise.debug` and `promise.debug`